EarthView Globes are both fascinating teaching tools and delicate works of art.

 If you have attended an EarthView Institute and are trained on the use of EarthView globes, you may borrow a globe for use in your classroom.

-If you would like to request an EarthView globe visit (Fridays only), or borrow an EarthView globe, please review the EarthView Program Guidelines, check our calendar for availability, and submit a completed EarthView Program Reservation Request Form.
+To schedule an EarthView globe visit or borrow a globe, please review the EarthView Program Guidelines, check our calendar for availability, and submit a completed EarthView Program Reservation Request Form.
 A member of our team will contact you within 48 hours of your request.
-We would love to see pictures of your students in action!
-We do need the Media Release to be submitted with each photograph.
+Please note there is a fee associated with school visits.

 Please contact casebsu@bridgew.edu with any questions.